e27182/nRF52832_pesky/peripheral/md612/README.md

 - 6 - toggle pedometer display
 - 7 - reset pedometer

+Custom commands (not available in original implementation):
+- b - print biases and calibration data

 Note that when running python application, it will not react on keypresses when console window in focus.
 You should focus 3D window and then keypresses will work.